-Are you struggling to save money for your family holidays as you keep spending the money because it is in your main bank account?
-Then maybe you should consider a holiday bank account.
-There are many options available but personally we have a normal current account with the same company we have our main accounts with.
+We call this separate account our holiday bank account.
+There are many options available, but personally we have a normal current account with the same company we have our main accounts with.
 This means we can easily transfer money via our banking apps, which saves us a lot of time.

 Setting Up A Holiday Bank Account For Family Holidays

 Set a Budget

 We have a separate bank account (joint bank account) that we transfer a set amount of money into every month (remember to start with you don’t have to transfer huge amounts, start small and increase every few months).
 This also allows you to make sure that you can comfortably afford the amount you are transferring.
 This means we know that the set amount of money will be increasing every month and we don’t have to worry that we will spend the money.
 Below I will help you plan on how to set your budget and things you need to cover to help get your holiday budget correct.

 What Budget Will Cover

 So, this set amount of money that we set aside each month has previously been budgeted by me (Sam).
 Things that the budget needs to cover while we are on holiday are:

 - Transport (flights, ferry etc)